puneetjohal/GitForcePush/README.md

 APCS2 Pd2

-# Overview #
+# PokemonPond #
-  PokemonPond
-  A simple Pokemon game adaption in processing, allowing for basic Pokemon catching and battling.
+ A simple Pokemon game adaption in processing, where you can catch Pokemon or visit the local gym, hospital, or shop.
+ You can train your pokemon by fighting with wild pokemon, so that you can beat the local gym Pokemon.

-# How to Use #
+# How It Works #
-  Clone the Repo and go into Pokemon directory.
-Run Pokemon.pde with processing.
-On the starting screen, choose your starting pokemon.
-To move around the map, use arrow keys/mouse clicks.
-Pokemon will appear in grass areas with a random chance.
-To battle, click the move you want to use.
-You can catch wild Pokemon, but only 5 more.
-Go into the PokeCenter to heal for a fee, which you can earn by winning battles against wild Pokemon.
-If you run out of PokeBalls, you can buy them at the PokeMart.
-Once you have 6 Pokemon and you feel ready, you can go in to challenge the gym leader.
-Winning against gym leader will win you the game.
+  Our projects uses processing methods, such as importing images, to replicate the environment of Pokemon games.
+We also uses several abstract data structures , such as heaps and queues.
+The minHeap stores wild pokemon to ensure that the pokemon encountered are catchable.
+The wild pokemon will appear when the player is on a location with grass.
+The queue stores the pokemon that the player has caught so that the strongest pokemon will be sent out first to increase chances of victory.

+  There are also several visible buildings on the screen.
+When at the entrance of any of those buildings, the player will be allowed to "enter" and access the features inside.
+For example, at the hospital, the player can heal their pokemon, at the shop, you can buy or sell pokeballs, and at the gym, fight a boss pokemon.

-# To Do List #
+# Launch Instructions #
-* Pokemon.pde creates world + sets up environment and player objects - starts the game
-* Building classes
-* Player class
-* Pokemon classes
+1. Git Clone
+2. $ cd Pokemon
+3. $ processing Pokemon.pde
+4. Use arrow keys to move character
+5. Have fun!